 When you are planning your retirement, it is important to know about all the options available to help you.

-At the moment, the retirement age for Australians is 65, but this is set to change in the coming years.
+At the moment, the age that Australians qualify to receive the Age Pension is 66, but this is set to change in the coming years.
 See the table to the right.

 The money you save in super will help you enjoy a more comfortable retirement than simply relying on the government Age Pension.

 |Date of birth||When you qualify for Age Pension|

 1 January 1954 to 30 June 1955

 You could be eligible for the Age Pension

 If you’re 66 years or older and meet residential conditions and the income and assets tests, you could be eligible to receive the Age Pension.